-- Prices are for reserved camping Monday, August 12, through Saturday, August 17.
+- Prices are for reserved camping Monday, August 15, through Saturday, August 21.
 Completing and sending in this form with fees reserves your space.
-Once spaces are filled, the campgrounds will be closed. - Site prices are based on 5 people per site with one parked vehicle.
+Once spaces are filled, the campgrounds will be closed. - 2.
+Site prices are based on 5 people per site with one parked vehicle.
 For additional people prices below. - RVs will have assigned spaces.
 Please get your space number from the Fair office before parking to avoid having to relocate.
 RV spaces include water and electric hookup only. - 4.
 R.V. and tent spaces on the Fairgrounds do not allow for in and out activity of cars or other vehicles during Fair event hours.
 For in and out access, cars may be parked in the back parking area with a purchased parking pass.
 Passes are available for purchase on site starting on Tuesday.
-Vehicles that have parked before Tuesday and are not by their designated campsite will be required to purchase an "In/Out" parking pass OR asked to park elsewhere if leaving the Fair during Fair Hours.
+Vehicles that have parked before Tuesday and are not by their designated campsite will be required to purchase an "In/Out" parking pass OR asked to park elsewhere if leaving the Fair during Fair Hours. - Please submit a copy of your exhibitor form if you will have a 4-H dog or other animals overnight on the grounds.